ece top online early childood education degree programs 01

 Methodology:

-• Number of unique features of program (1/2): the number of unique features, including but not limited to top financial aid, time-until-degree accelerated, specializations, and practicums.
+• Number of unique features of the program (1/2), including but not limited to the financial aid options, time-to-completion, specializations, and practicum requirements

-• Affordability (1/2): undergraduate tuition for in-state and out-of-state students.
+• Affordability (1/2) refers to the undergraduate tuition and fees for in-state and out-of-state students.

 #1Ball State University